Why Do Players Compare Lotto Plus 1 and Lotto Plus 2?

 | Div 2 | 1 in 3,393,087 | ~R100,000–R500,000 | ~R50,000–R250,000 |

 Note: Prize amounts are pari-mutuel (shared among all winners in each division) and vary draw to draw.
-Figures above are indicative based on historical patterns.
+Figures above are indicative based on historical patterns, not guaranteed.

 Divisions 7 and 8 account for the overwhelming majority of all prizes paid out.
-Division 7 (match 3 balls, 1 in 27) is so achievable that a regular player buying one board per draw should expect to win Division 7 roughly once every 27 draws — around once every 3–4 months if playing twice a week.
-The prize is small (around R20–R50) but it is real money in your pocket.
+Division 8 (match 2 balls + bonus, 1 in 72) is achievable enough that a regular player buying one board per draw would, on average, win it roughly once every 72 draws.
+The prize is small — around R20 — and well below what a regular player spends over that time, so it should be seen as part of the entertainment, not a return on money.

 Pros and Cons of Each Plus Game